-• The customer and the AO must create a plan of operation for how rogue devices are treated when detected by the WIDS System: whether all devices outside of the approved WLAN Access

-System are considered rogue devices or only those attempting to connect to the approved WLAN Access System.
+- The customer and the AO must create an operation plan for how rogue devices are treated when detected by the WIDS System: whether all devices outside of the approved WLAN Access System are considered rogue devices or only those attempting to connect to the approved WLAN Access System. - If a WIPS is deployed, the customer and AO must create an operation plan on how the WIPS will operate.
+Determine whether it prevents all connections from forming or only prevents communications to the approved WLAN Access System.

-- If a WIPS is deployed, the customer and AO must create a plan of operation on how the WIPS will operate.
-Determine whether it prevents all connections from forming or only prevents communications to the approved WLAN Access System. - The customer and AO must keep an updated map of the facility and identify where all authorized AP and WIDS/WIPS sensors are deployed. - The customer must decide whether to geographically locate devices within the controlled space and additionally, to which degree the locations must be accurate. - If the WIDS can geo-locate devices, the customer may want to designate areas where certain wireless devices are allowed and where they are not allowed.
+- The customer and AO must keep an updated map of the facility and identify where all authorized AP and WIDS/WIPS sensors are deployed. - The customer must decide whether to geographically locate devices within the controlled space and additionally, to what degree the locations must be accurate. - If the WIDS can geo-locate devices, the customer may want to designate areas where certain wireless devices are allowed and where they are not allowed.
 Such as devices being allowed at entrances or common areas; and devices being forbidden from certain areas. - The customer and AO may decide to use a secondary WIDS or similar system to enhance the detection capability within the controlled space.
 This secondary system must still be deployed according to Section 5 and be NIAP validated. - The customer and AO may decide to include additional protocols that the WIDS monitors and protects, such as cellular or Bluetooth.
-Additionally, they must decide what level of detection is required by their solution (See Section 6.2).
+Additionally, they must decide what level of detection is required by their solution (See Section 6.2). - The customer and AO must determine an acceptable alert configuration threshold for the WIDS/WIPS sensors before reporting begins.